lokeshveluru39/Weather_Forecast_Dashboard/README.md

 # 🔒 Data Privacy
 This dashboard uses public or demo weather data only.
 If you connect to a live weather API, make sure your API key is kept secure and not shared in public repositories.

-# 📸 Screenshot
-Add a screenshot of your dashboard here to showcase the visuals.